HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 ### Measurement Status
-The Measurement Status element from IEEE 11073-10206 is used to report errors or other special conditions.
+The Measurement Status element from IEEE 11073-10206 ACOM is used to report errors or other special conditions.
 The Bluetooth SIG GHS specification adds more possible conditions.
 It is possible to have multiple conditions simultaneously, but some combinations of conditions do not make sense and should not occur.

 To report these conditions in FHIR requires the use of different elements:
 - The `dataAbsentReason` element is used to report the error or not-available condition.